Records tumble as No.1 Dustin Johnson wins Masters for first time

 Masters 2020: The best pictures from Augusta

-Sungjae Im, of South Korea, putts on the 10th hole on his way to a 12-under tally and joint second place after three rounds.
+Cameron Smith, of Australia, watches his tee shot on the ninth hole during the final round on his way to a tie for second place.

 Masters 2020: The best pictures from Augusta